socrob/autonomous_systems/README.md

 For this course you will need to have a machine running Ubuntu, ROS and some other things, please follow the instructions bellow before the laboratory classes begin.

+The supported distribution is ROS Kinetic on Ubuntu 16.04, although both ROS Melodic and ROS Noetic on Ubuntu 18.04 and 20.04 should also work.
+It is preferable to use ROS Kinetic, but if for some reason you already have one of the other Ubuntus you can try that distribution, at your own risk.
+If there is a problem of incompatibility, you might have to change to ROS Kinetic.

 Ubuntu instalation
 ===
-For the first classes you may use a virtual machine (in that case use this [image](http://soma.isr.ist.utl.pt/irsgroup/saut/ubuntu_16_04_64bit.vdi)), but it is advisable, at some point, to use a native instalation of  [Ubuntu 16.04 64-bit](https://www.ubuntu.com/download/alternative-downloads) in order to prevent unwanted issues that may arise from the use of a virtual machine.
+For the first classes you may use a virtual machine, but it is advisable, at some point, to use a native instalation of  [Ubuntu 16.04 64-bit](https://www.ubuntu.com/download/alternative-downloads) in order to prevent unwanted issues that may arise from the use of a virtual machine.

 ROS Kinetic installation
 ===